tosibinaronmuro/iseeaBackEnd/readme.md

 # I.S.E.E.A backend - Node.js, Express, and MongoDB

-This is the backend project for an I.S.E.E.A built with Node.js, Express, and MongoDB.
+This is the backend project for I.S.E.E.A built with Node.js, Express, and MongoDB.
 The application provides authentication, CRUD functionality for projects, impacts, and team members, as well as a payment module integrated with Paystack.

 ## Features